BeeryLab/voletron/README.md

 # Voletron

-Voletron is an application for tracking animals (or other moving objects) as they move through a habitat monitored by radio frequency identification (RFID) antennas.
+Voletron is an application for tracking animals (or other moving objects) as they move through a laboratory habitat monitored by radio frequency identification (RFID) antennas.
 Individuals are uniquely identified by passive integrated transponders (PIT tags).
 These tags are not powered, but are energized by the electromagnetic field of the antenna reader.
-Thus, the raw data obtained from such an apparatus consists of a set of timestamped events, indicating that a given RFID tag was in proximity to a given reader.
+The raw data obtained from such an apparatus consists of a set of timestamped events, indicating that a given RFID tag was in proximity to a given reader.

 We assume that the habitat consists of multiple spaces ("chambers") with openings leading to other chambers (including passageways), and that RFID